ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

   Updated to latest upstream with PX4 contrib for STM32 I2C that fixes an hang in driver.
 ### Antipattern Category
+X
 ### Keyword
 hang
 ### Note
+This commit does not change any performance-related features.
+Interrupts defined and math.h file and some asserts added.

 ## Commit #512
 ### Hash